-A Haiku is an ancient form of Japanese poetry, which consists of 3 lines with the syllable structure 5-7-5.
-National Haiku Poetry day celebrates the art-form every April 17th—although we think it should be celebrated on May 7th (5-7)!
+A haiku is an ancient form of Japanese poetry, which consists of three lines with the syllable structure “five-seven-five.”
+National Haiku Poetry day celebrates the art form every April 17 — although we think it should be celebrated on May 7 (5-7)!
 Haikus typically revolve around nature, the passing of seasons, or ephemeral beauty.
-They are imagistic rather than metaphorical, and depend on concision for their impact.

 National Haiku Poetry Day Activities